fhonsiah/alx-system_engineering-devops/0x02-shell_redirections/README.md

     use the command # cat /etc/passwd /etc/hosts
 # 5.Display the last 10 lines of the file /etc/passwd
    use the command # tail -n 10 /etc/passwd
+# 6.Display the first 10 lines of /etc/passwd
+    use the command # head -n 10 /etc/passwd